• Skip to primary navigation

 • Can this recipe for Shrimp Remoulade be prepared in advance?

-Both the shrimp and the remoulade sauce can be prepared in advance and refrigerated.
+Shrimp Remoulade is a great make-ahead dish since both the cold boiled shrimp and the remoulade sauce can be prepared in advance and refrigerated.
 The actual dish however, should be put together right before serving.

 Other Mardi Gras Appetizers

-New Orleans Shrimp Remoulade make an awesome party fare for any of your Mardi Gras events.
+New Orleans Shrimp Remoulade makes an awesome party fare for any of your Mardi Gras events.
 For other ideas, you should check out:

 • Cajun Pork Boulettes with Spicy Dip – Cajun Pork Boulettes with Spicy Dip are an amazing appetizer.
 They are perfect for your Mardi Gras celebrations and are easy to put together, albeit a bit time-consuming.